Not REALLY "Sprouts"...

 What are Microgreens?

 Microgreens are densely planted seedlings of vegetables and herbs.
 Unlike "sprouts" which are grown in water and air, and eaten root and all, microgreens are planted in a medium (soil, coco coir, and mats) and harvested above the soil line before eating once they've reached the stage of development- called "true leaf".
 The true leaf of each plant looks like a "micro" version of the plant.
 The plants first leaves are called cotyledons, which contain all the nutrients and energy that would become an entire plant (like- broccoli).
-This incredible source of concentrated nutrition is said to contain 4 to 40 times the nutrients of mature veggies by volume!
+This incredible source of concentrated nutrition contains up to 40 times the nutrients of mature veggies by volume!

-Consider this: 1/2 c. broccoli microgreens contains all the nutrition of up to 40 half-cups of broccoli florets!
+Consider this: 1/2 c. broccoli microgreens contains the equivalent nutritions of 40 half-cups of broccoli florets!

 See this link from Medical Medium outlining ways microgreens benefit so many conditions of disEase in the body.